blueist/dont-go-too-fast/docs/en/01-concepts-and-values.md

 - Situation:
 	- Deadline pressure
-	- Requirement changes
+	- Changing requirements
-	- Not enough time
+	- Lack of time

-- Psychological State:
+- Mental State:
 	- Stress
 	- System 1 dominance
-	- "Must solve it quickly!"
+	- "I need to solve this fast!"

 - When Missing is discovered:
 "Huh?
 I need this but it's not in the design?"
 → Confusion
-→ System 1: "Global variable!", "Singleton!", "Hardcoding!"
+→ System 1: "Global variable!", "Singleton!", "Hardcode!"
-→ Bad urgent decisions
+→ Poor rushed decision
 → Technical debt